6729 Lake Rd,

 Our restorative treatments include:

 Dental crowns can be made from a variety of materials including gold, porcelain, porcelain fused to metal and zirconium.
 The type of crown you get will depend on your aesthetic preferences, durability and how much you are willing to spend.
-Porcelain crowns tend to provide the most natural look while gold crowns provide exceptional durability and strength.
+Porcelain crowns provide the most natural look while gold crowns offer exceptional durability and strength.

 Can you get a crown without a root canal?